ryankask/django-calendartools/README.rst

 This fork only works with Django 1.5 and above.
 It supports custom user models and has experimental native Django time zone support.

+It has not been extensively tested in production.